sdargoeuves/noodleops-mkdocs/docs/about.md

 ## Privacy Policy

-!!! info
+!!! info "Analytics"

-    Our analytics are non-invasive and respect your privacy.
+    Our analytics are non-invasive and respect your privacy by not collecting cookies.

-This website does not collect cookies, we use Cloudflare Web Analytics and [Umami.is](https://umami.is) to measure website effectiveness.
+    This blog uses use Cloudflare Web Analytics and [Umami.is](https://umami.is) to measure website effectiveness.